 |Examples||Variable costs such as raw materials, labor costs, wages, salaries, etc.||Operating expenses include rent, fixed costs, depreciation, and amortization.||Every single variable and fixed costs, operating expenses, and any other expenses.|

 Profit is the money that is left after every expense of the company has been paid.
 Gross profit is the rough estimate of a company’s profitability and financial performance.
 Operating profits can be calculated by deducting all the operating expenses from the gross profits such as depreciation and fixed costs.
 Finally, the net income of a company is the actual representation of its profits and financial performance.
-All the three types of profits are necessary for different types of assessments in the company and in calculating the overall expense to revenue ratio.
+All three types of profits are necessary for different types of assessments in the company and in calculating the overall expense-to-revenue ratio.

 The gross profit of a business can be calculated by deducting the direct expenses from the total revenue that the company has generated from the sale of its products and services.
 The direct expenses include the cost of selling those products and services.